withastro/astro/docs/src/pages/guides/rss.md

     // Otherwise, defaults to "/rss.xml"
     dest: "/my/custom/feed.xml",
   });
-  // Return a paginated collection of paths for all posts return [...];
+  // Return your paths
+  return [...];
 }
 ```

-Note that your RSS feed XML file will **not** appear during development.
+Note: RSS feeds will **not** be built during development.
 Currently, RSS feeds are only generated during your final build.